As Shaesta advances east, join me in supporting real change for our next generation.

-Similar to her hero, Jerry Mock, Capt.
-Waiz is flying a single-engine A36 Bonanza, specially-equipped for a 90-day solo global flight mission to 30 stops on five continents in 18 countries, totaling over 25,000 miles!
+Similar to her hero, Jerry Mock, Waiz is flying a single-engine A36 Bonanza, specially-equipped for a 90-day plus global flight mission to more than 30 stops on five continents in 18 countries, totaling approx. 25,000 miles!
 A footprint that will help Dreams Soar engage more than 20,000 young women, and men, to pursue education and careers in STEM and aviation.
-18 outreach events will take place throughout the global flight.
+More than 18 outreach events will take place throughout the global flight.

 Dreams Soar is more than just the pilot.
 There is a 20 plus-member Dream Team of collegiate students and young professionals working to fulfill planning of this mission with expertise and skill sets that span across Homeland Security, Meteorology, Marketing Strategies, Social Media Campaigns, Corporate/Industry Partnerships, Aircraft Maintenance, Project Management, Engineering, among others.
 Backed by an Advisory Council of seasoned STEM and aviation professionals, these members have established Dreams Soar, Inc. as a 501 C 3 nonprofit.
 The organization, post global flight, will continue to provide awareness of the career opportunities and will establish scholarships to students across the globe needing support in STEM and aviation-related fields of study.

 Dreams Soar still has a large financial goal to reach.
 I ask you to join me, become a hero for Shaesta.
 Your gift is tax deductible and recognition for all partners and donors are in place with Dreams Soar.This is a rare opportunity for all of us to truly create and support something very special.